-In a world riven by poverty, prejudice, and power struggles, the faith and courage of activist Nelson Mandela remains a beacon of hope.
+In a world driven by poverty, prejudice, and power struggles, the faith and courage of activist Nelson Mandela remains a beacon of hope.
 South African Archbishop Thabo Makgoba recounts his ministry of prayer and presence in the final years of Mandela’s life—and how, time and again, the politician taught the pastor about ministry.

 In this powerful and poignant memoir, Archbishop Makgoba explores how the struggles of his ancestors shape his life today, how growing up in apartheid South Africa fuels his desire for justice, and how faith compels him to champion the difficult work of reconciliation.
 These lessons of faith and courage provide insight for audiences around the world, for all people who care about Jesus’ commandment to love one another.